 Enable Promiscuous Mode on all ports attached to the VM.
+If a single port is used in ArubaOS, Promiscuous Mode need not be enabled.

 8. Click OK.

 To allow all VLANs on vSwitch, perform the following steps:

 - 1. Log in to the vSphere ESXi Host. - 2.
 Click the Configuration tab. - 3.
 Select Networking under Hardware section. - 4.
 Click Properties for a configured vSwitch. - 5.
 Select a configured VM network under Ports tab of vSwitch Properties window. - 6.
 Click Edit under Ports tab of vSwitch Properties window. - 7.
 Select All (4095) from the drop-down list against VLAN ID (Optional). - 8.
 Click OK.